Brand name: Celexa®

 All FDA black box warnings are at the end of this fact sheet.
 Please review before taking this medication.

-Citalopram is an antidepressant medication that is approved for the treatment of major depressive disorder (MDD).
+Citalopram is an antidepressant medication that works in the brain.
+It is approved for the treatment of major depressive disorder (MDD).

 Symptoms of depression include:

 - Depressed mood - feeling sad, empty, or tearful

 - Feeling worthless, guilty, hopeless, and helpless

 - Loss of interest or pleasure in your usual activities

 - Sleep and eat more or less than usual (for most people it is less)

 - Low energy, trouble concentrating, or thoughts of death (suicidal thinking)